Polyville/Phase_One/skill-tools/Python/README.md

 A set of tools for simulating various Polyville (https://polyville.life) Phase One skill builds and their impact on the final score.

-## Currently Available:
-- Unity C#
+## How to use:
+- edit "change_skills.py" to change skills
-- Python
+- run app.py
-- prebuilt Unity application